After 11 months without a devolved government at Stormont and the failure of talks between the DUP and Sinn Féin, what’s next?

 Direct rule would be a huge backward step.
 It would signal the failure of our locally elected politicians to fulfil their basic responsibilities.
 It would show that they just aren’t mature enough, respectful enough or bold enough to govern together.

 Meanwhile, given the Secretary of State’s malleability over successive negotiation deadlines, it is quite clear that the UK government is doing everything it can to avoid assuming these responsibilities.
 Theresa May has a multitude of headaches; she doesn’t need another one.

-The people of Northern Ireland surely deserve better than this protracted political neglect – and it is the people themselves who can provide something of a solution.
-If local politicians cannot agree on the restoration of the devolved institutions, the British government – in consultation with the Irish government – should establish a citizens’ assembly.
+The people of Northern Ireland surely deserve better than protracted political neglect – and it is the people themselves who can provide something of a solution.
+If local politicians cannot agree on the restoration of the devolved institutions in the immediate future, the British government – in consultation with the Irish government – should establish a citizens’ assembly.

 Here’s how it would work.

 First, randomly select at least one hundred citizens.